Is My Quote Fair?

 What most Arizona homeowners get wrong on roofing quotes

-These are the overcharges that show up most often on roofing quotes in Arizona and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on roofing quotes in Arizona and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 A general contractor (GC) is the licensed professional who manages an entire construction or renovation project — scheduling subs, pulling permits, sourcing materials, and overseeing quality.